Latest posts by Jovin Tardif (see all)

 2. I loved your character in “Limited” at OWTFF.
 How do you play such an intense character?

 Mark Datuin, the director of “Limited”, was an integral part in helping me shape the character of Maria.
 He was so open to my ideas and gently guided me to her final presentation.
 This allowed me to create my own private backstory in my mind for Maria, which was what I drew from, especially before we shot the monologue.
 Originally, I thought to play her a little angrier but as we progressed through the table read and rehearsals.
 I found myself falling deep into the idea of her being disappointed with how her life had turned out.
 In my opinion, she sees herself as a victim and that is what I tried to convey.
 It took me a day or two to shake her off though.

 3. What is your favourite genre and why?

 I tend to gravitate towards quirky, unusual drama with outstanding performances and some sci-fi.
 Things like “Fargo”, “BlacKkKlansman”, “Mindhunter”, “Baby Driver”, “The Night Manager” and anything with Olivia Coleman.
-I enjoy when I am surprised by a performance or a storyline.

 4. Who is an individual in the industry that you would not only like to work with but also makes a difference in the industry?